Minimum Bottom Line Profit Should Average 9.4%!

 Total Liabilities $138,000

 Of course you have been working on this project for 38 days now and you are beginning to run out of cash.
 Furthermore, the suppliers are calling and most of the subs and material suppliers are small businesses just like yours and they need cash to pay their bills.
 You owe $88,000 and only have $13,000 of cash.
 Plus your payroll is going to run another $3,000 come Friday.
 What do we do?
 Well, luckily you wrote a great contract and the contract allows you to bill your customer once the project is 20% complete and you are allowed to progress bill 19% of the entire contract amount.
 In this case the contract is worth $625,000 and you can bill 19% or $118,750.
-So you issue the invoice.
+You issue the invoice.
 Now what does our balance sheet look like?

 Day 39 (Beginning)